MAG leads early Stansted airport bid battle

 The sale of Stansted, which handled 18 million passengers last year, is part of a drive by Britain's competition regulator to loosen BAA's grip on the UK airports market.

-Global Infrastructure Partners, which bought Scotland's Edinburgh airport for $1.3 billion earlier this year, is unlikely to bid for Stansted because it knows any move would be blocked by regulators.
+Global Infrastructure Partners (GIP), which bought Scotland's Edinburgh airport for $1.3 billion earlier this year, is unlikely to bid for Stansted because it knows any move would be blocked by regulators.

 It also bought Gatwick - Britain's second busiest airport behind London Heathrow - for 1.5 billion pounds in 2009 when the regulator forced BAA to dispose of that site.